eea/eionet.helpadmin/README.md

 mvn clean install
 ```

-2. Define the environment variable HELPADMIN_CONF for Tomcat.
+2. Configure the application.

 When the application starts up then it will look in the environment
-variable HELPADMIN_CONR for a path name to a properties file.
+variable HELPADMIN_CONF for a path name to a properties file.

 ```sh
 export HELPADMIN_CONF=/var/local/helpadmin/helpadmin.properties